Request Information

 About UW-Green Bay

 The Biodiversity Conservation and Management master’s degree and certificates in biodiversity science, data management, and conservation leadership are offered through UW-Green Bay’s College of Science, Engineering, and Technology.
 The College includes the nationally acclaimed Cofrin Center for Biodiversity and the Environmental Management and Business Institute (EMBI).
-Each adds to the rich history, environmental health and sustainability of the region, state, nation and world.
+UW-Green Bay is committed to fostering new and growing opportunities for students, faculty, and the community, in environmental science, conservation, and sustainability.

 Accreditation